johankraft/DevAlertDemoSTM32L475/README.md

 - Startup / Initialization commands: "source /path/to/loadcrashdump.cfg"
 - Startup / Other things: All unchecked (don't "load image" or "load symbols", this is done by loadcrashdump.cfg)

 Note that this assumes that the elf and dmp files can be found by loadcrashdump.cfg.
-This example uses a hardcoded folder for this, where the trace and dmp files from Dispatcher are copied by a modified version of the crashdebug script.
+This example uses a hardcoded folder for this, where the trace and dmp files from Dispatcher are copied by slightly a modified version of the crashdebug script.
 For example by adding:

     cp %1 ./latestcrashdump/latest.elf
     cp %2 ./latestcrashdump/latest.dmp

 ## Porting / Integration

 To port this to another target, you may need to update the following files: